mrow4a/macroscopic-movements/README.md

 There is also a [visual guide](http://www.irvingc.com/visualizing-dbscan) that explains how the DBSCan algorithm works.

 DBScan is used to cluster stops and detect most visited areas in which most of the locations been found

+(for more info look in documentation)
 ##### Graphx Graph Processing Engine

-TODO:
+Uses GraphX to compute PageRank, InDegrees, OutDegrees, NeighborsIn, NeighborsOut

+(for more info look in documentation)

 ### HOW TO RUN:

-All project is dockerised, and the only requirement is Docker.
+As the project is build in conteneraised, the only requirement is Docker.
 Two scripts has to be executed:

-1. `./preparedockers.sh`
+1. `./preparedockers.sh` - will mock Spark and S3

-2. `./run.sh`
+2. `./run.sh` - will build docker image and run it

 ####1.
 Spawn dockerised Spark Cluster and Minio S3: